sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 1. An on-demand cache service is provided to cache events for a period in transient cache.
 2. This service can be started/stopped and retrieve cached data via an libswsscommon API.
 3. A receiver could use this, during its downtime and use the cache upon restart.
-4. The service caches first N events, where N is the max size of the cache.
+4. The service caches uses max available cache size.
-5. Events that overflow are dropped and counted as missed.
+5. Events that overflow the max allocatable buffer size are dropped and counted as missed.
-6. N is hardcoded in the code in the units of max-cache-size in bytes.

 ## exporter
 1. Telemetry container runs a gNMI server to export events to external receiver/collector via SUBSCRIBE request.